ayanpal86/dataflow_onTHEgo/README.md

 # dataflow_onTHEgo
-DataFlow is a browser-based data cleaning tool built with React &amp; TypeScript.
-Upload CSV/Excel files, remove duplicates/nulls, preview data, and download the cleaned version — all in one click.
-Fast, simple, and perfect for analysts and learners.
-# DataFlow

 **DataFlow** is a browser-based, one-click data cleaning SaaS tool built using React, TypeScript, and Tailwind CSS.
 It simplifies the process of uploading, cleaning, previewing, and downloading datasets — perfect for analysts, students, and developers who want quick results without writing code.